kenpratt/learning-js-and-node/README.md

 * The done items should be crossed out and lighter grey

 **Technical hints:**
+* Start with the HTML and CSS from Phase 4.
+You won't need a server for this phase.
+* Add jQuery functions so that whenever a button is clicked, the HTML is updated as needed.
+Adding a new todo item should append it to the list of uncompleted todos, completing a todo should move it to the end of the completed list, uncompleting should move it to the end of the uncompleted list, and deleting should remove it.
 * http://w3schools.com/tags/, http://w3schools.com/cssref/, http://w3schools.com/jsref/, and http://docs.jquery.com/ are your friends.
 * The Chrome developer tools are awesome.
 Look up some tutorials on using them, or grab me and I can show you the ropes.

+Okay, so now we have a fancy-dancy UI.
+But we lost the whole server interaction part, which was kind of the whole point!!

-## Todo List, Phase 5
+## Todo List, Phase 6

 Now it's time to hook your fancy new client UI up to your Node.js todo list HTTP server!

-**Objective:** Combine "Todo List, Phase 3" and "Todo List, Phase 4" to have the HTTP server storing the TODO items for you.
+**Objective:** Combine "Todo List, Phase 3" and "Todo List, Phase 5" to have the HTTP server storing the TODO items for you.
+You won't need the code from Phase 4.

 **Requirements:**
 * Should be able to add, complete, uncomplete, and delete todo items and have the changes updated the server.